Note: This post was first published on the 4th Sept, 2012.

-Zoho is very similar to Basecamp except their free version is extended forever.
+Zoho is very similar to Basecamp, except their free version is extended forever.
 Any free account is limited to 1 project workspace with an unlimited number of users.
-You have also limited on file uploads, but the wikis and other tools are excellent.
+You have also limited to file uploads, but the wikis and other tools are excellent.

 If you have never heard of Zoho Projects before I highly recommend taking the tour quickly.
 This includes a few screenshots to familiarize yourself with the admin panel and many of the underlying functions.
-Their pricing can get very expensive in comparison to the other options I’ve provided.
+Their pricing can get very expensive compared to the other options I’ve provided.
 But if you can manage with a free account, Zoho offers a great solution as a temporary project workspace.

-Networking and collaboration is always a gray area for new teammates.
-It can be difficult to define who are the project leaders and what are the tasks assigned to each member.
+Networking and collaboration is always the gray area for new teammates.
+It can be difficult to define who are the project leaders and what tasks are assigned to each member.
 Thankfully we have access to the many apps littered throughout this post to make the process a bit easier.

 I hope this guide has clarified some of the inner mechanics required for working online.
-Any team will need to be comfortable sharing ideas and having respect for each other.
+Any team will need to be comfortable sharing ideas and respecting each other.
 Creative types love to build new things – it’s in our nature.
 And the only thing better than building creative ideas is building them with other people by your side.